-I created my Depop this past summer in June and have made over $300 so far.
+I created my Depop during summer 2017 in June and have made over $1,405 in profit so far.
 Depop was founded in 2011 and based in London, UK.
 Depop is popular among the new generation of young people who love discovering unique fashion and designs.
 They have between 350,000-400,000 active users per day and over 22,000 sales every day.

-On my Depop I sell secondhand and vintage streetwear and sportswear with new drop every Friday, you can shop my Depop here.
+On my Depop, I sell secondhand and vintage street style and sportswear pieces with new drop every Friday, you can shop my Depop here.
 Sign up on keppford.com with your email if you want to be the first to know on Thursday what new items will be coming to my Depop each Friday.

 - Choose your own shipping and create slips with PayPal or ship with USPS through Depop and get a prepaid packing slip and choose if buyer or seller pays for shipping